idenfy/ReactNativeSDK/README.md

 ### 1. Checking face authentication status

-Firsty, you should check for the authentication status, whether the face authentication can be performed.
+Firstly, you should check for the authentication status, whether the face authentication can be performed.
 Having checked that, you will receive a token status:

 | Name             | Description                             |
 | ---------------- | --------------------------------------- |